CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 Base USDC is used by a path resolving algorithm (non-weighted Dijkstra algorithm) to find the path between two assets and be able to resolve that to the representative USD value using a USDC as base.
 Often devnet and testnet will not have an IBC USDC currency available, resulting in a devnet configuration only.
 On devnet/testnet the user will most likely not see any USD values in the data.
-The base USDC is configured in a json array which depending on usage might require escaping.
+The base USDC is configured in a JSON array which depending on usage might require escaping.
 The base USDC configuration is as follows:

 ```json
 {